OpusSharp 1.6.5

 OpusSharp

-OpusSharp aims to be a cross platform, pure and ported C# compatible version of the native opus codec/library.
+OpusSharp aims to be a cross-platform, pure and ported C# compatible version of the native opus codec/library.
 The core library uses the native compiled DLL's/binaries.
-Currently, Windows, Android and Linux binaries are available. iOS and MacOS are in the works.
+Windows, Android, Linux, macOS and iOS are supported.
 OpusSharp compiles the opus binaries using a github actions file which is available here.

 While OpusSharp.Core contains minimal pre-made decoder and encoder handlers, you can create your own as all the SafeHandlers and NativeOpus functions are exposed and fully documented.
 However to get a minimal setup working, check the example below.